ststeiger/RubyService/README.md

 </configuration>
 ```
-Check out http://localhost/redmine first to see whether the ruby webserver actually works.
+Check out http://127.0.0.1:3000/redmine first to see whether the ruby webserver actually works.
+It should.
+Then check out http://localhost/redmine to see if the reverse-proxy works.
 It should.